• Home + Organization

 • Privacy Policy

-I love love the vanilla bean scones at Starbucks.
-Recently I was craving one but knew I wasn’t going to make it out to the drive thru (still trying to figure out how to manage 2 little ones on my own!), so I looked for a good recipe to make them at home.
+I love love the vanilla bean scones at Starbucks (along with my favorite drink orders, which I posted about here!).
+Recently I was craving one but knew I wasn’t going to make it out to the drive thru (some days I’m still trying to figure out how to manage 2 little ones!), so I looked for a good recipe to make them at home.
+I found one for vanilla scones that was SO easy and really tastes just like the Starbucks vanilla bean scones.

-I’ve now made them 3 times!
+I’ve now made them more than a few times!
 They’re so so good and one batch lasts a long time.
-E loves helping me make them, too!
-Her job is the frosting, using our pastry brush.
+It’s a really easy scone recipe too!
+And my kids love helping me make them!
+Their job is the frosting, using our pastry brush.

 (I tweaked the recipe a bit, but this is the original one I found in case you want to try that!)